 Traffic sources give you the ability to select portions of the audience on the platform, also known as segments.

 - Favorite television shows

-- The website they are visiting from this is commonly called the site ID
+- The website they are visiting from, commonly called the site ID

-- What time of day the ad is viewed
+- What time of day people are online

 Being able to Target lets you gather data on which segments are the most profitable.

-In Las Vegas I used to run the promotions team for a major night life company.
-Based on your production on the day before you were able to pick your location on Las Vegas Strip as to where you were going to promote for that day.
+In Las Vegas, I used to run the promotions team for a major nightlife company.
+Based on your production on the day before, you could pick your location on the Las Vegas Strip as to where you would promote for that day.

-So you always had an incentive to do well and work hard so you could pick early your target the area with the most people that would most likely attend the nightclub.
-This is a real life example of targeting.
+Certain areas on The Strip have more Traffic and better-quality people for the nightclub.
+So, you always had an incentive to do well and work hard so you could pick the target area with the greatest number of people who would most likely attend the nightclubs.
+Getting the best Traffic on the Las Vegas Strip is a real-life example of targeting.

-Google and Facebook are the top traffic sources in the world because they have an incredible amount of traffic and you can laser target your preferred audience.
+Google and Facebook are the top Traffic sources globally because they have an incredible amount of Traffic, and you can laser Target your preferred audience.

 3. The Costs